Over the Wireless

 Enter Titanium Nitride (TiN).
 Long a favored finish for high-end firearms, titanium nitride presents stellar corrosion and wear-resistance, Titanium-Nitride hits the sweet spot when it comes to form following function.
 The tone falls between the look you get between brass and bronze, so it certainly scratches that aethetic itch you get when wishing you had a little more brass love in the Bad Axe world.
 And the really cool thing about it?
 We can apply Titanium Nitride on our largest sawbacks, where the strength and durability of a steel-backed saw is paramount.

 So what are you getting for the $45 upcharge?
 It's obviously not cheap--because it's not a cheap plating process for us to apply.
 But what you get is corrosion and wear resistance, along with that deep, brass/bronze look that retains its golden lustre over time.
 Give it a shot--this is a drop-dead gorgeous plating that will retain its deep, rich look for the generations to come.

 "Oh, the Saw Geekery of it All!" (and other reviews from the pros)

-Here's what Derek Olson of The Old Wolf Workshop blogged after we finalized R&D just before Spring sprung this year:
+Here's what Derek Olson of The Old Wolf Workshop blogged after we finalized R&D just before releasing the Bayonet in the Spring of 2016:

 "Dovetails to dados I cut all my joinery by hand, and this is where the Bayonet really grabbed my attention.
 I'm not sure if it's the lower profile to the plate, the 14" length, the hang of the handle, or a combination plus more.
 A carcass saw to me is more than a finer crosscut.
 It handles dados, tenon shoulders and sliding dovetails.
 The Bayonet really feels specifically built with joinery work in mind and I love that."